gospelfromgravelhill/gospelfromgravelhill.github.io/_posts/audio/2025-Conference/2025-12-10-Pope-Road-Fall-Bible-Reading.md

 category: 2025conference
 ---

-This Bible Reading was held and recorded by the [Pope Road Gospel Hall](https://poperoadgospelhall.ca/) These udio Files are made from the Zoom Broadcast
+This Bible Reading was held and recorded by the [Pope Road Gospel Hall](https://poperoadgospelhall.ca/) These Audio Files are made from the Zoom Broadcast

 <p>